Errors and Warnings¶

 ¶

-Warning that a symbol matches a C++ reserved word and using this as a symbol name would result in odd C++ compiler errors.
-You may disable this warning, but the symbol will be renamed by Verilator to avoid the conflict.
+Warning that a symbol matches a C++ reserved word, and using this as a symbol name would result in odd C++ compiler errors.
+You may disable this warning, but Verilator will rename the symbol to avoid conflict.

 -